-To manually start a program, go to the home page, and click Run-Once Program.
+To manually start a program, go to the home page, and click Run-Once Program (or use keyboard shortcut ALT+R).
 You can load preset water times from any of the existing programs, or a test program (1 minute each station).
 You can also manually edit the water time for each station.